all you need to know:

 Over the last few months we have been working with our partner carriers, UPS, DHL, TNT, FedEx, DPD to provide clear understanding and a working strategy in order to ensure World Options prepares its customers for the anticipated changes Brexit may bring.

-- The information in our "Brexit To-Do List" and pages on the left aim to answer the questions World Options customers may be asking.
+- The information in our "Brexit To-Do List" below and pages on the left aim to answer the questions businesses who import and export goods may be asking.

 - This guidance should help minimise disruption as a result of Brexit.
 If you are a World Options customer with further questions regarding Brexit, please contact your account manager directly.

 - Not already a customer of World Options?
 No problem, we can help with your shipments.

 - Start using World Options online shipping services, request your free quote below and we'll get you started.

 Request An Import / Export Quote